GATO: GPU-Accelerated and Batched Trajectory Optimization for Scalable Edge Model Predictive Control: Design and Implementation

 All matrices/vectors are packed contiguously in row-major order by batch and knot points, exploiting the block tridiagonal structure of the $S$ and $\Phi^{-1}$ matrices.
 This yields coalesced loads/stores for warp-strided accesses and makes warp shuffle intrinsics efficient for reductions.
 We also pad leading dimensions to multiples of the warp size to remove bounds checks and branch divergence.
 This enables us to implement a \emph{warp-optimized} block tridiagonal matrix-vector multiplication routine that (i) uses shared memory tiles to stage the current and neighboring blocks, (ii) performs thread-parallel fused multiply–adds for the block-dense operations, (iii) pipelines loads to hide any memory latency (through the use of \texttt{cudaMemcpyAsync}), and (iv) avoids atomics or grid-wide barriers.
 The CUDA kernel’s shared-memory footprint, block dimensions, and register usage are also tuned to maintain high occupancy while preventing register spilling for typical state/control sizes seen in MPC applications.
 As a result, each PCG solve proceeds efficiently and fully independently.

 Finally, we partially unroll all inner loops over small, compile-time dimensions to reduce loop overhead, and compile with aggressive optimization flags (e.g., \texttt{-O3}, \texttt{-use\_fast\_math}).
-As shown in Section~\ref{sec:results}, these choices translate to superior performance across all batch sizes in our target domain.
+As shown in Section~\ref{sec:results}, these choices result in superior performance across our target batch sizes.